MGijon/Artificial-Intelligence/README.md

 5. **TensorFlow** : working with TensorFlow library.

-6. **Embeddings** : different examples and self-work whit embeddings.
+6. **Embeddings** : different examples and self-work with embeddings.

 7. **Kaggle** : works in Kaggle.